Kenyan national; Joel Kioko, who was brought up in a Nairobi Slum is waiting in earnest for news on his ballet future.

-Waiting IN earnest; this humble emotion confirms Joel’s mindset after several conversations with the sharers and givers who know him personally.
+Waiting in earnest; this humble emotion confirms Joel’s mindset after several conversations with the sharers and givers who know him personally.
 These individuals relocated to Kenya with the intention of nurturing Nairobi communities with hope and nourishment.
 Between them a series of charities and educational projects are organised; Lunchbowl Network, Anno’s Africa and Artists for Africa to mention a few.
 They heartily describe the dignified and gracious manner of the recipients to their contributions.
 So often the victims of poverty they encounter accept their situation and expect little.

-A future IN ballet; ballet was unknown to Joel just four years ago.
+A future in ballet; ballet was unknown to Joel just four years ago.
 Now at age seventeen his natural affinities of agility, strength, discipline and form have been recognised with two full scholarships, awarded by two leading ballet institutes; the Royal Ballet School and the English National Ballet.

-Who would have thought such an astonishing accomplishment was possible IN such a short period of time?
+Who would have thought such an astonishing accomplishment was possible in such a short period of time?

 ‘[…] most of the time I was just trying to go back and thinking if this is true or not.
 Or am I just dreaming because it is crazy.
 I did not expect that, that I would be here [London], that I would be a dancer.’
-Joel Kioko

-“Ballet means life to me, it means everything” Joel Kioko.
+“Ballet means life to me, it means everything”